ElmarJ/GeoJsonCityBuilder/README.md

 Unity Package to recreate a 3D-city from GeoJSON files.
 Currently allows to create extruded objects (e.g. buildings) from polygons and to place prefabs on points.

-See for an example on what can be achieved and how to use it, the [Waterlooplein 3D project](https://github.com/ElmarJ/Waterlooplein3D).
+See for an example on what can be achieved and how to use it, the [Waterlooplein Time Machine project](https://github.com/ElmarJ/waterlooplein-timemachine).

 ## Installation